BradleyA/Linux-admin/cluster-command/README.md

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

-cluster-command is a bash script that loops through a list fo RaspBerry pi and issues shutdown -f now.
+cluster-command is a bash script that loops through a list of hosts found in cluster-command.txt file.

 ## Install